frederic-perez/AmE-dictionary/data/dictionary.md

 __glean__ _v_ :four::hammer: (gleaned, gleaning)
 __glib__ _adj_ :six::hammer: _A glib reply to his remark._ _A glib tongue._ _Jack was glib._
 __glider__ _n_
+__glimmer of hope__ _idiom_ A minute indication that something may improve, succeed, or turn out for the best in the end. _Fans clung to a glimmer of hope that their team might score a last-minute touchdown to tie the game._
 __glimmer__ _A glimmer of hope._
 __glimpse<sup>1</sup>__ _n_
 __glimpse<sup>2</sup>__ _v_